httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Binary Content {#binary}

-Arbitrary binary content up to 16K in size can be conveyed in Structured Headers.
+Arbitrary binary content up to 16384 bytes in size can be conveyed in Structured Headers.

 The textual HTTP serialisation indicates their presence by a leading "*", with the data encoded using Base 64 Encoding {{!RFC4648}}, Section 4.